 Sutton has represented clients in litigations involving the fields of medical devices, pharmaceuticals, wind turbine technology, turbofan engines, consumer products and packaging, metallurgy, computer architecture, semiconductors, cable set-top boxes, software, smartphones, and network communications and protocols.
+In 2023, Sutton was named to Benchmark Litigation’s “40 & Under List,” which recognizes “top emerging talent” in the U.S. litigation field.

 Sutton possesses a broad skillset from his years of litigation experience.
 His trial experience includes conducting examinations of expert witnesses, Markman hearings, and oral arguments before the Patent Trial and Appeal Board, as well as case management and crafting litigation strategy.
 He also counsels clients on IP licensing arrangements, including those leading up to or that resulted from corporate mergers and acquisitions.